 How Does Outbound IVR Increase Engagement?

-When most business owners think of IVR, they consider it to be a valuable tool that provided self-service options or a system that will effectively route callers to agents.
+When most business owners think of IVR, they consider it to be a valuable tool that provided self-service options or a system that will effectively be routing callers to agents.
 Seldom do they consider the fact that IVR has outbound applications to improve customer service and expand the power of their VoIP phone service.

-Outbound IVR Increases Brand Awareness
+Increases Brand Awareness and Profit

-While it takes talented marketing staff to put together a campaign, IVR allows for an outbound campaign to be automated.
+Moreover, while it takes talented marketing staff to put together a campaign, IVR allows for an outbound campaign to be automated.
 You can promote products or send notifications about new releases with outbound IVR.

-Outbound IVR Improves Customer Experience
+Improves Customer Experience and Provides Business Intelligence

 For those products that customers use every day, there’s a lot of potential feedback to give and receive.
 Outbound IVR gives them a chance to have their voice heard and get in touch without an effort, improving their experience.

-Outbound IVR gives you the chance to test out the effectiveness of marketing efforts.
+Moreover, outbound IVR gives you the chance to test out the effectiveness of marketing efforts.
 You’ll find out which groups respond best to a given outreach effort and which sentiment your customers prefer, offering you feedback via engagement rate data.
 Outbound marketing efforts offer business intelligence to help you identify new opportunities.

 How to Use Outbound IVR